Get the latest in kids' media, tech, and news right to your inbox

-Stay Connected to Common Sense
+Follow Common Sense

 Explaining the News to Our Kids

-Tips for all kids
+Addressing News and Current Events: Tips for all kids

 Tips for kids under 7

 Keep the news away.
 Turn off the TV and radio news at the top of the hour and half hour.
-Read the newspaper out of range of young eyes that can be frightened by the pictures.
-Preschool children don't need to see or hear about something that will only scare them silly, especially because they can easily confuse facts with fantasies or fears.
+Read the newspaper out of range of young eyes that can be frightened by the pictures (kids may respond strongly to pictures of other kids in jeopardy).
+Preschool kids don't need to see or hear about something that will only scare them silly, especially because they can easily confuse facts with fantasies or fears.

 Tips for kids 8–12

 Carefully consider your child's maturity and temperament.
-Many kids can handle a discussion of threatening events, but if your children tend toward the sensitive side, be sure to keep them away from the TV news; repetitive images and stories can make dangers appear greater, more prevalent, and closer to home.
+Many kids can handle a discussion of threatening events, but if your kids tend toward the sensitive side, be sure to keep them away from the TV news; repetitive images and stories can make dangers appear greater, more prevalent, and closer to home.

+Be available for questions and conversation.
 At this age, many kids will see the morality of events in stark black-and-white terms and are in the process of developing their moral beliefs.
 You may have to explain the basics of prejudice, bias, and civil and religious strife.
 But be careful about making generalizations, since kids will take what you say to the bank.
 This is a good time to ask them what they know, since they'll probably have gotten their information from friends, and you may have to correct facts.

+Talk about -- and filter -- news coverage.
 You might explain that even news programs compete for viewers, which sometimes affects content decisions.
 If you let your kids use the Internet, go online with them.
 Some of the pictures posted are simply grisly.
 Monitor where your kids are going, and set your URLs to open to non-news-based portals.

 Tips for teens

 Check in.
 Since, in many instances, teens will have absorbed the news independently of you, talking with them can offer great insights into their developing politics and their senses of justice and morality.
+It will also help you get a sense of what they already know or have learned about the situation from their own social networks.
 It will also give you the opportunity to throw your own insights into the mix (just don't dismiss theirs, since that will shut down the conversation immediately).

+Let teens express themselves.
 Many teens will feel passionately about events and may even personalize them if someone they know has been directly affected.
-They'll also probably be aware that their own lives could be impacted by terrorist tactics.
+They'll also probably be aware that their own lives could be affected by violence.
 Try to address their concerns without dismissing or minimizing them.
-If you disagree with media portrayals, explain why so that your teens can separate the mediums through which they absorb news from the messages conveyed.
+If you disagree with media portrayals, explain why so your teens can separate the mediums through which they absorb news from the messages conveyed.